 It’s a great idea to go snorkeling in the area, although several parts of the site can be seen from the surface of the sea on a clear day.
 It’s an open area, so the entrance is free.

-Gournia is a late Minoan town which has been fully excavated.
-Although the original name of the settlement remains unknown, it gets its present name from the hollow vessels found in the site, some of which are still in place.
+Gournia is a late Minoan town that has been fully excavated.
+Although the original name of the settlement remains unknown, it gets its present name from the hollow vessels found on the site, some of which are still in place.

-The settlement is very close to the sea, on the Mirabello Bay, in the Lasithi region of Crete, on the narrowest and easiest point to cross from the north to the south coast of the island.
+The settlement is very close to the sea, on Mirabello Bay (Lasithi).
+It can be found on the narrowest and easiest point to cross the island from north to south.

-According to archaeologists, the town can be separated int different neighborhoods, while there were two roads surrounding both the lower and the upper areas of the settlement.
+According to archaeologists, the town can be separated into different neighborhoods, while there were two roads surrounding both the lower and the upper areas of the settlement.